Field trips may be required for any of the courses.

 This course addresses OSHA, NFPA and ANSI standards as they relate to the use and storage of chemical, biological and radiological hazardous materials in the workplace.
 Standards to be covered include Process Safety Management of Highly Hazardous Chemicals, Hazardous Chemical Communication, Personal Protective Equipment Regulation, Laboratory Safety Standard, DOT Shipping regulations, Nuclear Regulatory Commission Standards, etc.

-Prereq: CHEM 102 and CHEM 112 or CHEM 104; or one year of general college chemistry; or consent of instructor.
+Prereq: CHEM 102 and CHEM 104 or one year of general college chemistry or consent of instructor.

 SAFETY 490/690 WORKSHOPS IN SAFETY EDUCATION